jundalisay/superb/content/en/research/spinoza/simple-ethics/part-2/definitions.md

-+++
+---
-title=  "Definitions"
+title: "Definitions"
+image: "/covers/ethics.jpg"
-description=  "Body is a mode which expresses in a certain determinate manner the essence of God, in so far as he is considered as an extended thing" image=  "/covers/ethics.jpg" linkb=  "/research/spinoza/simple-ethics/part-1" linkbtext=  "Part 1" linkf=  "/research/spinoza/simple-ethics/part-2/propositions-1-10" linkftext=  "Props 1-10"
+description: "Body is a mode which expresses in a certain determinate manner the essence of God, in so far as he is considered as an extended thing"
-+++
+author: Spinoza
+weight: 4
+---

 I now explain the results from God's essence, which are able to lead us, as it were by the hand, to the knowledge of the human mind and its highest blessedness.

-### Definitions
+## Definitions

 1. Body is a mode which expresses in a certain determinate manner the essence of God, in so far as he is considered as an extended thing.
 (See Pt.
 1, Prop.
 25, Coroll.)